Advanced Threat Modeling Techniques: Building Resilient Systems

 Threat Modeling in CI/CD and Cloud Environments

 Modern systems change constantly.
-Threat modeling must integrate with development workflows.
+Threat modeling must integrate with development workflows and cloud-native infrastructure patterns described in modern cloud infrastructure architectures.

 - Model threats per deployment pipeline